paulyc/MoochianCalendar/README.md

 # MoochianCalendar
-Mooch - n. inf.
-A unit of time equal to 11 solar days
+Mooch - n. (inf.) a unit of time approximately equal to 11 solar days

 # WTFinfo
 Anthony Scaramucci, nicknamed "The Mooch", is an American financier, entrepreneur, and political consultant who briefly served as the White House Director of Communications from July 21 to July 31, 2017.

 # Definitions
-July 21, 2017 (Appointment) Gregorian = Moochian Epoch = Moochian Period 0 (MP0)
+Moochian Epoch: July 21, 2017 Gregorian = day 0, Moochian Era 0 (ME0)

-July 31, 2017 (Dismissal) Gregorian = Moochian Period 1 (MP1)
+Le Fin de Mooch: July 31, 2017 Gregorian = day 10, ME0, = day 0, ME1

+Moochian Period: 11 mean solar days

+Fine Moochian Period (time between official @FoxNews announcement of appointment and dismissal): 11.080555555... mean solar days

 Noted to be inclusive of Appointment and Dismissal days, though it seems likely that pay was only requisitioned beginning on the 25th giving a Moochian Period of